plagnollab/DNASeq_pipeline/WGS/README.md

 with.

 `
-sh ${pipeline} --supportFrame ${supportFrame} --reference ${reference} --align ${align}  --tparam 320  --inputFormat STDFQ  --extraID $extraID --makeVCF ${makeVCF} --makegVCF ${makegVCF}  --projectID ${projectID}
+sh WGS_pipeline.sh --supportFrame ${supportFrame} --reference ${reference} --align ${align}  --tparam 320  --inputFormat STDFQ  --extraID $extraID --makeVCF ${makeVCF} --makegVCF ${makegVCF}  --projectID ${projectID}
 `

-The pipeline submission script assumes that you have written a "support" data frame.
-The format of the first row is:
-> code f1 f2
-where f1 and f2 are the paired end fastq files and code is an identifier for the exome of interest.

-The running options are:
+The two modes of running the pipeline are either for alignment or for variant calling:
+- align
 - makegVCF
 - makeVCF
-- align

-Depending on the arguments *WGS_pipeline* will generate the following bash
+If ran for alignment, *WGS_pipeline* will generate the following bash
 scripts:

 - cluster/submission/align.sh
 - cluster/submission/align_table.sh

-or
+If ran for variant calling, the following bash scripts will be generated:

 - cluster/submission/makeVCF.sh
 - cluster/submission/makeVCF_table.sh

+Some parameters are common to both modes.
+Following is an explanation of those parameters.

+## Options

+### supportFrame

+The pipeline submission script assumes that you have written a "support" data frame.
+The format of the first row is:

+> code f1 f2

+where f1 and f2 are the paired end fastq files and code is an identifier for the exome of interest.

+### reference

+The reference build on which to do the alignment.
+Two reference builds are supported:
+- hg38_noAl
+- 1kg

+### extraID

+A very useful parameter to set is "extraID" to know the batch.

+## Alignment

+This generates the scripts:
+ - cluster/submission/align.sh
+ - cluster/submission/align_table.sh

+The alignment is done using [novoalign](http://www.novocraft.com/main/page.php?s=novoalign) on the specified [reference build](reference), piped to [samblaster](https://github.com/GregoryFaust/samblaster) to mark duplicates and extract discordant and split reads from SAM files, piped to [samtools]() which generates the BAM file.
+Finally [novosort]() is ran on the BAM.

 The default output folder is:
 > aligned

-A very useful parameter to set is "extraID" to know the batch.
+## Variant calling

+This generates scripts:
+- cluster/submission/makeVCF.sh
+- cluster/submission/makeVCF_table.sh

+The variant calling is done by [GATK](http://www.broadinstitute.org/partnerships/education/broade/best-practices-variant-calling-gatk).

+## Dependencies

+- GATK
+- novoalign
+- samblaster
+- samtools
+- Picard